The Manual may earn commission on products purchased through our links, which supports the work we do for our readers.

 The Pros and Cons of Down

-Just as down pillows are a great choice for the stomach sleeper or back sleeper looking for that hotel-soft pillow that will cradle you as you sleep, but down pillows certainly aren’t right for everyone.
+Down pillows are a great choice for the stomach sleeper or back sleeper looking for that hotel-soft pillow that will cradle you as you sleep, but down pillows certainly aren’t right for everyone.
 If you’re looking to drop some money on a down pillow, make sure to check out our pros and cons before pulling the trigger.

 The Pros of a Down Pillow

 - Long-lasting.
-If you take care of your down pillow, it will last longer and retain its shape better than other pillows.
-Memory foam pillows, while great for some sleepers, lose their shape after a few years.
+If you take care of your down pillow, down has the potential to last longer and keep its shape.
+Memory foam pillows, while great for some sleepers, are known to fall apart after a few years.

 - Allergen free … typically.
-Because down is an animal product, it’s not hypoallergenic by nature.
-However, new manufacturing processes have enabled companies to remove allergens from their pillows.
+Down is an animal product, so it’s not hypoallergenic by nature.
+Thanks to new manufacturing processes, companies can remove allergens from their pillows.
 Pro tip: When buying your down pillow, double check to ensure it’s hypoallergenic.

 The Cons of a Down Pillow

 - Not so vegan-friendly.
 If you’re a vegan consumer, down isn’t right for you, as it’s an animal product.